Adolescents, adults, groups.

 Wellbeing and self-development, self-esteem, confidence-building, anxiety, interpersonal issues, managing emotions, loneliness, depression, trauma, existential concerns, sexual abuse, grief/loss/change.

-Sometimes our experiences and fears are difficult to put into words.
-In arts therapy sessions, my clients and I work creatively, using mindfulness-based approaches and a variety of arts modalities (including visual arts, dance/movement, drama and writing) to support the processes of meaning-making and change.
+Arts therapy offers an active, practical approach to therapeutic work.
+It provides an avenue for exploring and making sense of emotions and experiences that are difficult to put into words.
+My clients and I work creatively, using mindfulness-based approaches and a variety of arts modalities (including visual arts, dance/movement, drama and writing) to support the processes of meaning-making and change.

-You don’t have to be an artist to express something creatively, you just have to feel safe enough to give it a try.
-I provide a confidential, attentive and non-judgmental space where we’ll work collaboratively, at a pace that feels right for you.
-My overarching aim is to help you to increase your sense of autonomy and to discover meaningful tools which help you to overcome barriers you are facing and increase your resilience.
+You don’t have to be an artist to express something creatively, you just need to feel safe enough to give it a try.
+I provide a confidential, attentive and non-judgmental space where we’ll work collaboratively, at a pace that is led by you.
+Everything you create will be welcomed and respected.
+I aim to help you to increase your sense of autonomy and to discover meaningful tools to help you to overcome barriers you are facing and increase your resilience.

 Registrations and Professional Memberships